 - Open the cut slightly by bending the branch, and insert the prepared scion making sure the cambial layer is in contact with that of the branch layer.

-- Seal any exposed cut surfaces with grafting wax or paint.
+- Seal any exposed cut surfaces with pruning paint.

 ‘Inverted L’ rind grafting

 This type of graft is suitable for grafting scion material to larger branches (those too large for stub grafting).
 It can only be done when the rind is easily lifted.

 - Prepare your scion base by making a wedge shape that is significantly longer on one side than the other.
 The long cut (which will be placed at the bottom of the graft) should be made just beside a bud so that when placing this on the branch it will act as a cushion, pushing the scion up so that it grows slightly out and away from the main branch.
 The shorter cut is really just to make sure you have the cambial layer exposed.

 - Make a slice in the bark of the limb, just through to the cambial layer, along the line that you want your grafted branch to point.
 The line should project upwards and out from the centre of the tree.
 Make another cut, connecting to this, at an angle of about 150 degrees to create a sort of reversed ‘L’ shaped flap of rind that can be lifted up (you could also think of this in clock terms – about 7 o’clock).

 - Insert your prepared scion under this flap, with the nicked side of the long cut edge under the rind, and the other side with the bark still attached on the exposed side of the rind cut.

 - Secure the scion in place with a gimp pin (small tack), nailed in through the rind, the scion and into the branch.